-As per our report of even date For S.R.
+This is the Statement of Profit and Loss referred to in our report of even date For S.R.
 Batliboi & Co.
-LLP Chartered Accountants ICAI Firm registration number : 301003E/ E300005 per Anil Mehta Partner Membership No. 095812 For and on behalf of the Board of Directors of Samvardhana Motherson Hamakyorex Engineered Logistics Ltd.
+LLP Chartered Accountants per Anil Mehta Partner Membership No. 095812 For and on behalf of the Board of Directors of Samvardhana Motherson Hamakyorex Engineered Logistics Ltd.